crystallabs/virtualtime/README.md

 # VirtualDate in Detail

 All date/time objects in Crystime (due dates, omit dates, start/stop dates, dates to check etc.) are based on VirtualDate.
-That is because VirtualDate does everything Time does, except maybe providing some convenience functions, so it is simpler and more powerful to use it everywhere.
+That is because VirtualDate does everything Time does (except maybe providing some convenience functions), so it is simpler and more powerful to use it everywhere.

 (If you are missing any particular convenience/compatibility functions from Time, please report them or submit a PR.)